xfold/DiscoveringAndInterpretingConceptualBiases/README.md

 python3 Run.example.train.py
 python3 Run.example.bias.py
 ```
-This command will train a model for a small toy dataset collected from TheRedPill included in the project, estimate its gender biases towards women and men, cluster them in concepts, assign a semantic label to each cluster and finally save all calculations and discovered conceptual biases in a json file to facilitate the analysis and creation of figrues. <i>Note that this is a toy dataset created with just a very small part of the original dataset, used to only test the approach, and trained using a reduced set of parameters to speed up the testing process.
-The results obtained with this toy dataset might not correspond or be simliar to the ones presented in the paper.
-The full datasets used in this work are presented next. </i>
+This command will train a model for a small toy dataset collected from TheRedPill included in the project, estimate its gender biases towards women and men attribute sets, cluster them in concepts, assign a semantic label to each cluster and finally save all calculations and discovered conceptual biases in a json file to facilitate the analysis and the creation of figures. <i>Note that this is a toy dataset created with just a very small part of the original dataset, used to only test the approach.
+The training, bias parameters, and results obtained with this toy dataset might not be simliar to the ones presented in the paper.
+To reproduce the paper results, please use the jupyter notebook found in `PaperExperiments/` folder.
+Also, the original Reddit datasets used in this work are introduced next. </i>

 Another possibility is to run the python notebook file `Run.example.full.ipynb` included in the project in which we present an step by step explanation of the process and results.

+# Experiments and Reproducibility

+# Datasets and Models Training
+The original Reddit datasets used in the paper can be downloaded [here](https://osf.io/qmf62/?view_only=6be755746530433da0a5d985ffa69579).
+Note they are large!
+Once the datasets are downloaded, you can train the same models used in the paper by following the examples presented in the python notebook `Run.example.full.ipynb` - make sure you use the same parameters reported in the paper.

+# Bias models
+Since training of the embedding models and the discovering of biases is a slow process, we are also providing the results of executing our methodology on the original datasets in a json format.
+The Bias models can be loaded using the `DADDBias.py` class, and contain all information related to the bias discovery, clustering and semantic tagging of the biases of a community.
+The Bias models can also be used to generate the Figures presented in the paper, as shown in the jupyter notebook included in the folder `PaperExperiments/`.